jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 **Tip:** Follow [this link](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnect_Guide/Chapters/ManagingContractsandBanking.html) if you need more information.

 If your country has this kind of treaty with the US, most of you will need to fill out a form called "US Tax form W8BEN".
-Make sure you enter all information correctly, since this is a one-time submission.
+Make sure you enter all information correctly since this is a one-time submission.
 If there is something wrong with this form, changing it will take far more effort.

 > Forewarned is forearmed